ramonfacchinzup/demo/istio/virtual-services/readme.md

 ## Requirements

-- Have a cluster properly configured
+- A Kubernetes cluster properly configured
-- Have `kubectl` installed and bound to the cluster from the previous step
+- `kubectl` installed on local machine and bound to the cluster from the previous step
+- Istio installed on the Kubernetes cluster
 - The Kubernetes cluster must be able to attach LoadBalancers for our services (if using Minikube or MicroK8s, Metallb is recommended)
-- cURL installed
+- cURL installed on local machine

 ## Installing the Sample Service in the cluster